msteinbeck/tinyspline/README.md

 `NURBS > B-Splines > Béziers > Lines > Points`

-It goes without saying that the struct `tsBSpline` can be used directly for B-Splines because it provies `control points` and `knots`.
+It goes without saying that the struct `tsBSpline` can be used directly for B-Splines because it provides `control points` and `knots`.
 Now let's have a look at Bézier curves.
-A Bézier curve `c` of degree `n` has `n + 1` control points where `c` is tangent to control point `p_0` and tangent to the control point `p_n+1`.
+A Bézier curve `c` of degree `n` has `n + 1` control points where `c` is tangent to control point `p_0` and tangent to control point `p_n+1`.
 The following code snippet shows how to create a Bézier curve `c` of degree 3 in 2D:

 ```c